Kaltsoon/data-management-and-databases/slidev/06-grouping.md

 ## Subquery as a row filter criteria

-- The most common use of the subquery is to use it as a row filter criteria similarly as e.g. litrals:
+- The most common use of the subquery is to use it as a row filter criteria similarly as e.g. literals:

 ```sql
 -- using literal 5000 as a filter criteria